Giantpizzahead/judgelite/.github/README.md

 This repository is maintained by <a href="https://github.com/Giantpizzahead">Giantpizzahead</a>.

-Special thanks to <a href="https://github.com/frodakcin">frodakcin</a> for helping out with JudgeLite's design!
+Special thanks to <a href="https://github.com/frodakcin">frodakcin</a> and the other HHS Programming Club officers for helping out with JudgeLite's development!